tomkerkhove/promitor/docs/walkthrough/use-promitor-with-managed-identity.md

 ## Introduction

-This walkthrough will allow you to deploy Promitor that uses [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) on an Azure Kubernetes Service cluster to authenticate to Microsoft Azure, using no-password authentication.
+This walkthrough will allow you to deploy Promitor that uses [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) on an Azure Kubernetes Service cluster to scrape Azure Service Bus metrics, using no-password authentication.

 In order to achieve this, we will use the [AAD Pod Identity project](https://github.com/Azure/aad-pod-identity) to manage the identities and authentication.